-This season marks Elise Bradley’s ninth season as Artistic Director of the Toronto Children’s Chorus.
+This season marks Elise Bradley’s eleventh season as Artistic Director of the Toronto Children’s Chorus.
 Ms. Bradley came to the position from her role as Head of Department, Music at Westlake Girls’ High School in Auckland, New Zealand.
 In demand both in New Zealand and internationally as an award-winning conductor, adjudicator and clinician, she was also a soloist in New Zealand and a member of New Zealand’s national chamber choir, TOWER Voices NZ.

 Since arriving in Toronto in 2007, Ms. Bradley has garnered praise for her artistry and for her deep commitment to children and the art of treble choral music.
 She has not only developed a challenging annual concert series and prepared the Toronto Children’s Chorus to perform with the Toronto Symphony Orchestra, the Bach Consort and Soundstreams Canada, but has also continued the legacy of the Chorus, leading its annual School Choir Invitational Festival as well as the Toronto District School Board’s Choral Project, originally established in cooperation with Founder and Conductor Laureate Jean Ashworth Bartle to provide professional development for music teachers.